 Deputy Mayor Abbott chairs the Governance & Community Engagement Committee of Council and sits on the Engineering, Planning & Controls Committee and Finance & Administration Committee.
 He also sits on the Gander & Area Community Advisory Board on Housing & Homelessness and Wastewater Steering Committee, and represents Council for the Gander & Area Chamber of Commerce.

-Robert Anstey was elected to the Gander Town Council in September, 2001, and re-elected in the Municipal General Elections of 2005, 2009 and 2013.
+Robert Anstey was first elected to the Gander Town Council in September, 2001, and was re-elected in the Municipal General Elections of 2005, 2009 and 2013.

 Councillor Anstey was born and raised in Gander and has been employed with Canada Post since 1980 until his retirement in early 2016.
 He was an active member of the Gander Lions Club for many years, holding every office at least once.
 During his years with the Gander Lions Club he received the Lion of the Year award twice and for his exemplary service received the Judge Brian Stevenson Award.
 He has been a Boy Scout Leader and served on the Girl Guide House Committee.

 Councillor Anstey is the Chair of the Public Works & Services Committee and serves on the Recreation & Community Living Committee and the Economic Development, Tourism & Culture Committee.
-He also represent the Town of Gander on the Urban Municipalities Group, Civic Enhancement Committee and Affordable Housing Committee.
+He also represents the Town of Gander on the Urban Municipalities Group, Civic Enhancement Committee and Affordable Housing Committee.

 Councillor Anstey and his wife, Kathy, have two children - Nicole and David.